mr19331/snix-snax/README.md

 .
 Snix-Snax Recipe Club  provides users with a never-ending flow of new snack ideas and recipes from club members.

-**Users of  the SnixSnax site**  can register to  share their favourite snack recipes and  create their own library of favourites ( called a Recipe Box) they can  use and store other people's recipes, watch how to videos and buy cookbooks and cooking tools.
+**Users of  the SnixSnax site**  can register to  share their favourite snack recipes, can create, edit and delete their own recipes, and view a library of recipes ( called a Recipe Box) they can  use and store other people's recipes, watch how to videos and buy cookbooks and cooking tools.
 The snacks are categorised under several popular headings - Sweet, Savoury, Gluten- Free, Kids and Popular.

 **Owners of the SnixSnax  site** have several opportunities for monetization